hardlyadequate/analyst-playbook/README.md

 #### Mail

-You may also be able to grep out 'example-mail.com' and then look for 'sentconfirm', 'SHOW_CONFIRMPAGE', or logon/logout sessions.
+You may also be able to grep out 'example-mail.com' and then look for `sentconfirm`, `SHOW_CONFIRMPAGE`, or logon/logout sessions.

 #### Data dumping